Back to Blog

 FAQ

 Should I just use HubSpot's built-in email?
 If you're already paying for Marketing Hub Professional or higher, use it.
 HubSpot's email is capable.
 The problem is cost.
 If you're on the free or Starter tier, HubSpot email has significant limitations and upgrading is expensive.
 A dedicated email tool is often cheaper.
+Check the feature comparison table above to see what you'd gain from a separate tool.

 Will using a separate email tool break HubSpot reporting?
 Partially.
 HubSpot won't have email engagement data unless your email tool syncs it back.
 Some integrations (ActiveCampaign, Mailchimp) do sync engagement data to HubSpot.
 Others don't.
 If unified reporting in HubSpot is critical, choose a tool with engagement syncing.
+Alternatively, use your email tool's own analytics dashboard for email-specific metrics and HubSpot for sales pipeline reporting.

 Can I use HubSpot workflows to trigger emails in another platform?
 Yes, via Zapier or custom webhooks.
 HubSpot workflows can fire webhooks when contacts meet certain criteria, and you can point those webhooks at your email tool's API.
 This is how most teams connect HubSpot lifecycle changes to email automations.
+The setup takes 30-60 minutes for a basic workflow.